dart-lang/language/working/0041 - static extension methods/feature-specification-using-type-patterns.md

 is contravariant and occurs covariantly in the return type, a caller-side check which would otherwise have been inserted can be omitted.
-(And if we switch over to give such expressions a type which is a sound approximation from above, we would be able to use the static type directly, rather than the approximation.)
+(And if we switch over to give such expressions a type which is a sound approximation from above, we would be able to give the returned result a more precise type.)

 ## Revisions